SwInDaMix/gcc/CS/DevTool_LoggingCharger/readme.md

-# This is part of Home security system
+# This is part of Smart charger project

 More info you can find on [GitHub](https://github.com/SwInDaMix/sw-hub/tree/master/Embedded%20GCC/DevTool_SmartCharger)